BerndiVader/MythicMobsExtension/README.md

 # CustomSkillMechanics
 for MythicMobs 4.0.1 and higher

+#### *** 22.6.2017 *** added targetinsight option to customteleport mechanic. destination targeter now parse variables.
+Changed sdelay to teleportdelay.
+See customteleport for more details.
 #### *** 21.6.2017 *** added some more improvements to customteleport.
 See customteleport for details and example.
 #### *** 20.6.2017 *** added setowner boolean to customsummon.
 See customsummon for details.
 #### *** 14.6.2017 *** added customteleport mechanic.
 See customteleport for details.
 Beta in meanwhile.
 Released in hurry.